kununu/elasticsearch/doc/QUERY.md

 ```

 #### Fulltext-search only
-Per default all searches are combined with a boolean OR (i.e. Elastic should) with at least 1 matching.
+Per default all searches are combined with a boolean OR (i.e. Elasticsearch `should`) with at least 1 matching.
 ```php
 Query::create(
     Search::create(['field'], 'my query', Search::MATCH)